 Click on a date to view Guided Tour arrangements and times

-The Cornish Heritage Collection, Scheduled Ancient Monument, Gardens and Car Park open from 10.30am when the mine and Cornish Heritage Collection are open - The Grounds close around the end time of the last tour - final admission being approximately 1 hour earlier.
+The Cornish Heritage Collection, Scheduled Ancient Monument, Trenere Wolas Gardyn and visitors Car Park open from 10.30am when the mine and Cornish Heritage Collection are open - The Grounds close around the end time of the last tour - final admission being approximately 1 hour earlier.
 The car park is free to visitors purchasing a museum or mine tour ticket but otherwise a fixed charge will be applied, a ticket needs to be purchased immediately when parking.

 REFRESHMENTS - SLICE OF CORNWALL is a great little tea room offering home made food and cakes very close to the mine at The Homestead Woodland Garden, Crelly, Trenear, Wendron.
 Open Wednesday, Thursday, Friday, Saturday & Sunday from 10 am to 4pm .
-Located on the B3297 about 500 yards on the right hand side as you head towards Redruth from Wendron village. [on the right just beside the grey painted farmhouse on roadside ] Bookings can be made - contact details:- Phone 07903788315 http://www.sliceofcornwall.com/ Email firstname.lastname@example.org Facebook.com/sliceofcornwall - SATNAV TR13 0EU
+Located on the B3297 about 1000 yards on the right hand side as you head towards Redruth from Wendron village. [on the right just beside the grey painted farmhouse on roadside ] Bookings can be made - contact details:- Phone 07903788315 http://www.sliceofcornwall.com/ Email firstname.lastname@example.org Facebook.com/sliceofcornwall - SATNAV TR13 0EU

 GARDENS, CORNISH HERITAGE COLLECTION, SWITZERS BUTTERY & TEA ROOM*